CloudplexPlatform/developer-community/kubernetes/persistentvolumes/labs/hostfet/callerinfo.md

 #### Add hostfet Service

-Hostfet application is a restful microservice which stores **caller** information on the volume
+Callerinfo application is a restful microservice which stores **caller** information on the volume

 Locate the **Container** services in the pallet.